4-1-2-1-2 Formation: The Ultimate Coaching Guide

 This means facing up the opposition full-backs, beating them to the byline, and whipping in crosses toward the front two.

-In this formation, the wide players are unlikely to score prolifically but may rack up their fair share of assists throughout a season.
+In this formation, the wide players are unlikely to score prolifically but may rack up their fair share of assists throughout the season.

 Defensively, wide midfielders are the main support for fullbacks and must track back out of possession.